A stabilizer code model with non-invertible symmetries: Strange fractons, confinement, and non-commutative and non-Abelian fusion rules: A novel fusion category: Non-commutative and non-Abelian

+It is indeed non-trivial that we can generalize the set of creation operators of field theory in a unique way to the operators which create the locally excited states of our model from a ground state via the definition of the spectral monoid involving some simple requirements (closure, ability to generate complete spectrum, minimality, etc) that have been presented in the previous subsection.

+{In fact the definition of the spectral monoid makes the notion of immobility of fractons precise.
+We note that the fractonic excitations created by the action of $M_3$ on an edge cannot be moved to another edge by the action of any operator belonging to the spectral monoid unlike the case of the long string operator ending on an edge which can be moved to another edge via the action of a short string.
+In our model, the fractonic excitations are thus completely immobile.
+A more general way to characterize the fractonic excitations (where the mobility can come with an energy cost) is via the fusion rules as discussed below.}

-If there are no zero flux face excitations in the region $R$, then the fusion rules are exactly that of the toric code.
-There are only three equivalence classes $e$ (electric charge), $m$ (magnetic charge) and $d$ (the dyon) discussed before which have the fusion rules,
+\paragraph{\textbf{Superselection sectors and fusion rules}:} If there are no zero flux face excitations in the region $R$, then the fusion rules are exactly that of the toric code.
+Aside from the identity, there are only three equivalence classes $e$ (electric charge), $m$ (magnetic charge) and $d$ (the dyon) discussed before which have the fusion rules,

 The representative operators of $e$ and $m$ are a single long string (or an odd number of them) and a single long dual string (or an odd number of them), respectively, each with one endpoint in $R$ and another endpoint at infinity.
 Note that any even number of $e,m$ in $R$ is equivalent to the identity operator since such excited states can be created and transformed to the vacuum by acting appropriate $M_{1,2}$ strings, and this is captured by the fusion rules $ e \otimes e = m \otimes m =1$.
-The representative operator in $d$ is a product of one (or odd number of) long string(s) and one (or odd number of) long dual string(s) each with one endpoint in $R$ and another at infinity.
+The representative operator in $d$ is a product of one (or odd number of) long string(s) and one (or odd number of) long dual string(s) each with one endpoint in $R$ and another at infinity. {The identity equivalence class consists of the products of generators of the commutative stabilzer monoid which are localized within the region of interest $R$.} {Our definition of the spectral monoid not only leads to the same equivalence classes and fusion rules in the toric code sector of our model but also reproduces these in other similar stabilizer codes without elementary non-invertible stabilizers (it reduces to the construction of superselection sectors in \cite{Pai:2019fqg}\footnote{In \cite{Pai:2019fqg}, the authors did not need to construct a spectral monoid explicitly but the set of operators considered by them satisfy the defining properties of spectral monoid.
+In our case. we need an explicit construction of a spectral monoid because otherwise an equivalence relation and the notion of superselection sectors cannot be defined.
+Although fractonic excitations and their fusion products were considered in \cite{Pai:2019fqg}, they were not created by non-invertible operators acting on a parent ground state.}}).